 Can Online Dance Classes Really Count as Homeschool P.E.?

 I’m not sure dancing around my kitchen or jamming in the car would count as an official P.E. credit, especially since I have high schoolers.
-But, what if that dancing could be a bit more instructive and maybe even include a tiny bit of historical fact?
+But what if that dancing could be a bit more instructive and maybe even include a tiny bit of historical fact?

 Let me introduce you to YouDance.com.

-A couple of months ago I discovered a website called YouDance.com, a subscription online dance class service.
-They have classes in ballet, contemporary, jazz, hip hop, clogging, and dance-alongs.
+A couple of months ago, I discovered a website called YouDance.com, a subscription online dance class service.
+They have classes in ballet, contemporary, jazz, hip-hop, clogging, and dance-alongs.
 I immediately signed up for a subscription because I thought it would be fun to try out.

-And, boy was it.
+And, boy, was it.

-So far I’ve learned how to Échappé, Passé, Relevé, and Positions 1 through 5.
+So far, I’ve learned how to Échappé, Passé, Relevé, and Positions 1 through 5.

 Ok.
 You caught me.
 I have not actually learned how to do all those things in ballet.
-I HAVE learned what they are and my 14-year-old has demonstrated them while laughing at my attempts.
+I HAVE learned what they are, and my 14-year-old has demonstrated them while laughing at my attempts.
 She’s the real dancer.
 I’m just the poser.

-But, here’s the thing.
-I don’t have to be good at dancing to enjoy it for physical exercise and neither do my kids.
-YouDance.com has tons of different classes that we can participate in and they even have DANCING FOR EXERCISE!
+But here’s the thing.
+I don’t have to be good at dancing to enjoy it for physical exercise, and neither do my kids.
+YouDance.com has tons of different classes that we can participate in, and they even have DANCING FOR EXERCISE!

-That’s right homeschool mamas!
+That’s right, homeschool mamas!
 They have a course for us!
 Just shove those teens out from in front of the computer and get your groove on!

 YouDance.com is a great, safe place for kids to learn a new skill.
 Kids are able to do it on their own, giving busy homeschooling parents a break in the day.
 Or, you can join in on the fun.
-There are no aggravating ads and no way to click into something you don’t want your kids having access to (No pole dancing here!)
-There are even quizzes and a practice center to help you learn at your own pace and YouDance.com points help track your progress.
+There are no aggravating ads and no way to click into something you don’t want your kids to have access to (No pole dancing here!)
+There are even quizzes and a practice center to help you learn at your own pace, and YouDance.com points help track your progress.

 How Do I Get My Family Started Dancing?

-Demonstrate that fitness is fun, challenging, and invigorating and you’ll help your kids develop real excitement about staying active!
+Demonstrate that fitness is fun, challenging, and invigorating, and you’ll help your kids develop real excitement about staying active!
 Show them that you CAN have fun exercising!
 When you educate your children from a young age about fitness and the advantages of staying in shape, these lessons will endure for their whole lives.